Skatteetaten/mva-meldingen/docs/kompensasjon_eng/informasjonsmodell/index.md

   </tr>
   <tr><td>aar</td>
     <td>
-        Description: the taxation year for which the  return applies <br>
+        The taxation year for which the  return applies <br>
         Purpose: to ensure consistency between book keeping and VAT return period.
 	</td>
   </tr>